RickP/MC5000_DevKit/README.md

 A development board that brings the [Shenzhen IO game](https://www.zachtronics.com/shenzhen-io/) to real hardware.

 This documentation is intended for people who want to build/extend/bugfix the hardware.

-If you have a board and just want to play with it you'll find the user documentation [here](https://rickp.github.io/MC5000_DevKit/).
+If you have an MC5000 DevKit board and want to play with it go to the [user documentation](https://rickp.github.io/MC5000_DevKit/).

 ## Overview